ava-labs/avalanche-docs/docs/subnets/customize-a-subnet.md

 }
 ```

 In this example, only the address `0x8db97C7cEcE249c2b98bDC0226Cc4C2A57BF52FC` is allowed to change the fee structure of the network.
-The admin address has to call the precompile in order to activate its effect.
-I.e it needs to send a transaction with a new fee config to perform the update.
+The admin address has to call the precompile in order to activate its effect; i.e. it needs to send a transaction with a new fee config to perform the update.
 This is a very powerful feature, but it also gives a large amount of power to the admin address.
 If the address `0x8db97C7cEcE249c2b98bDC0226Cc4C2A57BF52FC` is compromised, the network is compromised.

-With the initial configurations, precompiles can immediatly activate their effect on the activation timestamp.
-With this way admin addresses can be ommitted from the precompile configuration.
+With the initial configurations, precompiles can immediately activate their effect on the activation timestamp.
+With this way admin addresses can be omitted from the precompile configuration.
 For example, the `feeManagerConfig` precompile can have `initialFeeConfig` to setup the fee configuration on the activation:

 ```json
 {